joewdavies/geoblender/README.md

 - click the blue spanner icon to open modifier properties then click add modifier > subdivision surface.
 Now select 'simple' as the type of subdivision algorithm then tick 'adaptive subdivision'.

-Now press F12 to render again and you should ned up with something like this:
+Now press F12 to render again and you should end up with something like this:

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/render2.png">